-53 SUBSEQUENT EVENTS
+52 SUBSEQUENT EVENTS

-Effective 1 February 2023, the official published exchange rate was changed from LL 1,507.5 to the US Dollar to LL 15,000 to the US Dollar.
+Effective 31 January 2024, the official published exchange rate was changed from LL 15,000 to the US Dollars to LL 89,500 to the US Dollars.
 As a result, with all other variables held constant, the Group determined that this change resulted in a positive effect on its income statement from the financial assets and financial liabilities of entities operating in Lebanon, that have the Lebanese Lira as a functional currency and a positive effect on its equity from its subsidiaries that have a functional currency other than the Lebanese Lira.
-However, this change negatively impacted the capital adequacy ratios of the Group from translation of FCY-denominated risk-weighted assets as detailed in Note 51 above.
+However, this change negatively impacted the capital adequacy ratios of the Group from translation of FCY-denominated risk-weighted assets.